DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

 1. Validate the configuration and input schemas.
 2. Re-bin propellant-use profiles to the requested grid.
 3. Calculate primary species emissions from engine mass fractions.
-4. Apply optional CSVEM post-combustion equations.
+4. Apply optional post-combustion equations.
 5. Select launches for each timestep and combine their profiles.
 6. Apply configured domain handling.
 7. Convert spatial bins to midpoint coordinates.